Rodrigopaixao19/GitExplorer/README.md

 # Acknowledgments

-This was only possible with the help of [RocketSeat](https://rocketseat.com.br/), the best brazilian bootcamp :purple_heart:!
+This was only possible with the help of [RocketSeat](https://rocketseat.com.br/), the best brazilian bootcamp :purple_heart: !